iutbay/mm/README.md

 # Media Manager

 Media Manager is an open source web file manager and can be a nice alternative to Wordpress Media Manager, CKFinder, KCFinder, elFinder...
-It is still in its early stages, but feel free to use it.
+It is still in its early stages, but feel free to use it, report bugs and contribute.

 ![screenshot](doc/images/mm01.jpg)